talarashad/Satellite-Water-Segmentation-DeepLabV3Plus/README.md

 3.Test with Samples:
 Upload any satellite image from the inference_samples/ directory to generate and view predicted water segmentation masks in real time.

-##📈 Visual Results
-Below is a qualitative comparison on validation samples showing the Input RGB Image, Ground Truth Mask, and DeepLabV3+ Prediction: